sdaves/espruino-caffeinated/readme.md

 Tested on the STM32F3DISCOVERY, a ~ $10 development board capable of running espruino.

-To compile the app, upload it, and save it, from within the app folder, run:
+To compile an app, upload it, and save it, from within the app folder, run:

     make

-To comile the app, and upload it, but not save it, from within the app folder, run:
+To compile an app, and upload it, but not save it, from within the app folder, run:

     make allnosave